 If you wish to complain or believe the Code of Ethics has been broken you should contact the Head of Staff Learning and Development in the first instance.

-To request coaching, please complete the application form below and return to coaching-StaffLD@manchester.ac.uk.
+To request coaching, please complete an application following this link.

 Once your request for coaching has been received, Staff Learning and Development will provisionally allocate you a trained coach, discuss your request to access the services of an external coach or refer you to a specialist coaching service for staff with disabilities.
 The allocated coach will then contact you to set up an introductory first meeting to discuss: how coaching works, your coaching needs and how subsequently to proceed.
 If at this stage you feel that coaching may not be the type of support that you need you can discuss other methods of achieving your development.

 If you choose to proceed with coaching, arrangements will be made for the duration and frequency of future meetings.
 If there are any queries about how coaching works in the University please contact coaching-StaffLD@manchester.ac.uk.